Advice

 https://maptionnaire.com/4-benefits-ppgis-transportation-mobility-planning

 The goal of transportation planning is to make mobility more pleasant and efficient.
-Transportation planning, similar to urban planning, has faced a shift towards more communicative planning practices: public participation is nowadays often included as an integral part of transportation planning processes.
+Transportation planning, like urban planning, has faced a shift towards more communicative planning practices: community engagement is nowadays often an integral part of transportation planning processes.
 Why?
-The public has a lot of relevant knowledge about the problems within the transportation infrastructure and environment.
+The public has a lot of relevant knowledge about the problems in their transportation infrastructure and environment.

-Moreover, digitalization has opened new possibilities for including participants’ experiences in transportation-related decision making.
-When communities play an active role in the development of their environment, we can ensure that we’re addressing transportation and mobility issues that locals find most relevant.
+Digitalization also has opened new possibilities for including participants’ experiences in transportation-related decision-making.
+When communities play an active role in the development of their environment, planners can ensure that they address the transportation and mobility issues that locals find most relevant.

-We asked transportation experts what the benefits of using public participation GIS in transportation planning, and what they’ve learned from by using Maptionnaire, a public participation GIS (PPGIS) tool, in their transportation and mobility planning projects.
+We asked transportation experts about the benefits of engaging communities with digital mapping (also called public participation GIS or PPGIS) and what they’ve learned from using the Maptionnaire community engagement platform in their transportation and mobility planning projects.
+Read on for the four most important benefits that we heard.

-According to the experts, the greatest benefits of using PPGIS in transportation planning are the broad reach and the place-based data they are getting.
-Instead of tracking and observing, people can express their views and habits voluntarily in map-based surveys by, for example, drawing routes they use daily and marking important places on an actual, digital map.
+According to the experts, the greatest benefits of using digital community engagement in transportation planning are the broad reach and the place-based results.
+Instead of tracking and observing, people can express their views and habits voluntarily in map-based surveys by, for example, drawing routes they use daily and marking important places on a digital map.

-At the same time, it’s easier to reach the broad public with an online PPGIS survey, like Maptionnaire.
-People can participate whenever and wherever they want, without any group pressure as the case often is in public meetings.
+It's also easier to reach the broader public using Maptionnaire's online map-based surveys.
+People can participate whenever and wherever they want, without any group pressure–as is often the case in public meetings.
 With an online survey, it’s also possible to gain a broader diversity of participants compared to traditional face-to-face meetings.

-Read how the City of Copenhagen reached to its residents when deciding about the placement of EV charging stations.
-The online map-based survey was so easy to answer and clearly indicated how the residence input will be used.
+Read how the City of Copenhagen reached out to its residents when deciding about the placement of EV charging stations.
+The online map-based survey was so easy to answer and clearly indicated how the residence input would be used.
 As a result, residents willingly shared the link within their networks.

-By using Maptionnaire, it’s possible to tap into participants’ experiences and ideas, i.e. ‘soft data’.
-At the same time, this soft data is location-based and well structured.
-Participants can mark new connections (such as a new cycling route) by drawing a simple line, label intersections that they find dangerous, comment on road plans, or suggest improvements to existing transportation services.
+By using Maptionnaire, it’s possible to tap into participants’ experiences and ideas--also known as ‘soft data’.
+This soft data is location-based, GIS-compatible, and well-structured.
+Participants can draw a simple line to mark new connections (such as a new cycling route), label intersections that they find dangerous, comment on road plans, or suggest improvements to existing transportation services.
 The collected information is easy to organize and analyze, and hence, easier to utilize in projects.

-Customizability of the Maptionnaire PPGIS survey was seen as an asset in transportation planning projects.
-By creating a survey that caters to the needs of the project, it also delivers better results.
-Additionally, Maptionnaire can be used in projects of different scale, i.e. in projects that range from state-wide transportation visions to city infrastructure and mobility planning or for detailed development of specific neighborhoods.
+The customizability of Maptionnaire's map-based surveys was seen as an asset in transportation planning projects.
+Creating a survey that caters to the needs of the project will deliver better results.
+Additionally, the Maptionnaire platform can be used in transportation projects of different scales, such as state-wide transportation visions, citywide infrastructure and mobility planning, or detailed development of specific neighborhoods.

 Visualizations are an important part of delivering information about projects.
-With Maptionnaire, it’s easy to illustrate e.g. new road connections and developments in the transportation network.
+With Maptionnaire, it’s easy to illustrate ideas, like new road connections and developments in the transportation network.
 You can simply add your own map layer or shape on top of the map in Maptionnaire.
-Participants can then mark their likes and dislikes or comments directly onto the existing plans you’ve added to the survey.
-It’s also possible to use regular images to ask, for instance, what kind of pedestrian environment the respondents would prefer to see in their own neighborhood.
+Participants can then mark their likes, dislikes, or comments directly onto the existing plans you’ve added to the survey.
+It’s also possible to use regular images to ask, for instance, what kind of pedestrian environment the respondents would prefer to see in their neighborhoods.

-Want to implement citizen engagement in mobility & transportation projects?
+Want to implement community engagement in mobility & transportation projects?

 Learn more about Maptionnaire's GIS-based engagement features